Lewisham Council Homepage Skip navigation

 • magpie

 The entire Buckthorne Cutting is designated as a Locally Important Geological Site (LIGS).
 This means it has borough wide importance due to evidence of Septarian Nodules in situ.
-Septarian Nodules were formed over a million years ago and were once used in Roman wall building.
+Septarian Nodules were formed over a million years ago and were used in Roman walls.

 They create underground springs which we now believe to be the cause of the abundant reed beds on the Buckthorne Cutting site.